ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Schema: `Time`

-All times are specified in seconds since the UNIX epoch.
+All times are specified in seconds since the UNIX epoch as a Number.

 Implementations MAY choose the level of time precision (decimals), which MUST be consistent across the public API.